malayjoshi13/Pehchaan/README.md

 4.1) For `face_detector_model`:- OpenCVHaar, OpenCVDNN, Dlib, MTCNN, RetinaFace, MediaPipe

+Weights for the face detector model get automatically downloaded from the internet; nothing is required from our end.

-4.2) For `face_recognizer_model`:- VGGFace, Facenet, Facenet512, OpenFace, DeepFace, DeepID, ArcFace, SFace
+4.2) For `face_recognizer_model`:- VGGFace, Facenet, OpenFace, DeepFace, DeepID, ArcFace, SFace

+Weights for the face recognition model get automatically downloaded from my Google Drive; I have already linked the paths in scripts to my paths in GDrive, you dont need to do anything.

 ## 5) Use cases